This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is opioid withdrawal diagnosed?

 Your healthcare provider will do a physical exam.
-He will ask about your symptoms and your use of opioids.
-He will also ask about your current and past use of other drugs.
-Tell him about any family history of drug abuse or dependence.
+He or she will ask about your symptoms and your use of opioids.
+He or she will also ask about your current and past use of other drugs.
+Tell your provider about any family history of drug abuse or dependence.

 How is opioid withdrawal treated?